Last updated on .

 Old Sheriff’s House and Jail

 Next door is the Old Sheriff’s House and Jail from where Dillinger escaped in 1934.
 It was built between 1882 and 1928 and used as a jail until 1974.
 Public Enemies, a movie starring Johnny Depp as Dillinger, filmed scenes at the jail and was released in 2009 (Side note: Depp visited my dad’s restaurant twice for dinner during his time in Crown Point!).
-The Old Sheriff’s House and Jail is open to the public from early May to late September.
-Adult admission is US$5 (as of May 2023) and tours run between 10am and 1pm on Saturdays.
+The Old Sheriff’s House and Jail is currently closed to the public until further notice (as of May 2024).

 Carnegie Library